 Casa Manila is a colonial lifestyle museum that conveys the opulent lifestyle of 19th-century Filipino gentry.

 The three-storey house is furnished with period antiques.
-The ornately decorated living room held tertulias (soirees) where the young ladies played piano and sang and bailes (dances).
+The ornately decorated living room held tertulias (soirees) where the young ladies played the piano and sang and bailes (dances).

 The daily buffet (around $10) is great value.

-The mega-malls in the Philippines are as good as any in Bangkok, KL or Singapore and the local fashion scene sizzles.
+The mega-malls in the Philippines are as good as any shops in Bangkok, KL or Singapore and the local fashion scene sizzles.

 Filipino designers have a European flair at designing gorgeous shoes and clothes, minus the hefty price tags.

 - Mall of Asia (it has an Olympic-sized skating rink!)